Joe-Warren Plant: Emmerdale

 In August 2010, aged 8, Plant joined the cast of Emmerdale as Jacob Gallagher.
 The character was introduced along with his parents Justin (Andrew Langtree) and Alicia Gallagher (Natalie Anderson).
 During his time on the soap Jacob's storylines have included finding out he was adopted and that he is the biological son of Leyla Harding (Roxy Shahidi) and being groomed by Maya Stepney (Louisa Clein).

 Plant was nominated three times for Best Young Actor at The British Soap Awards in 2014, 2019 and 2021.
 Plant was discovered at Scream Theatre School in Blackpool by the Actors Agency division of Scream Management, which is now based at MediaCityUK, Salford Afterwards, Plant was recruited by Scream Management and acted on his behalf as his agent and secured him the role in Emmerdale.
-Plant portrayed the role of Harri Hart in the US action film Broken Hearts.

 In 2020, it was announced that Plant would be taking a six-month break from appearing in the show due to competing in Dancing on Ice.